Take a walk down University Avenue sometime. There’s one name you’ll notice that shows up on several buildings on the street: Killam.

 Izaak’s business smarts raised the funds for Dorothy’s masterstroke of innovative investing and generosity, which was focused on students and learning.

 “She just had amazing foresight,” Leonard says.
-“She realised that investing in students would change the landscape of the country.”
+“She realized that investing in students would change the landscape of the country.”

-Correction: “Who the heck?” is a rotating history column in the Gazette’s Arts & Lifestyle section, reporting on the namesakes of buildings and institutions on campus and around the city.
-Have an idea on who we should feature next?
-Contact firstname.lastname@example.org.
+“Who the heck?” is a rotating history column in the Gazette’s Arts & Lifestyle section, reporting on the namesakes of buildings and institutions on campus and around the city.
+Have an idea of who we should feature next?
+Contact email@example.com.